candlepin/candlepin.github.io/presentations/pki-crash-course/2-pki.md

   cert!**
   - Always double check the cert you get back if you asked for special extensions
-- Two types: critical (must be parsed) and non-critical (may be ignored if not understood)
+- Two types: critical (must be understood or cert is rejected) and non-critical (may be ignored if not understood)
-- If you are a wizard, you can even write your own
+- If you are brave and daring, you can even write your own

 Note:
 CAs not including extensions will be discussed with OpenSSL